The internet is one of the 5 greatest inventions of all time.

 - Teach them to report abusive posts or harassment immediately to you.

-- Teach them not to post the following: the family’s full birth dates, their relationship status, current location, pictures of your kids with tagged names.
+- Teach them not to post the following: the family’s full birth dates, their relationship status, current location, and pictures of your kids with tagged names.

 Kids: Play the game!

 - Treat everyone with respect.
 Always be polite online as you are in person.
 Stop and think before you say or do or post something that could hurt someone.

 - Stick to safer sites.
 Some sites have age restrictions.
 Visiting unsavoury sites will show up on the search history.

 - Guard your passwords.
 Someone can sign in as you, and you will never control what they do or say.
 Anyone will think it’s you.
 For that reason, do not share your password with anyone except your parents.